We don’t write for search engines. We write for people who use search engines.

 Describe your image specifically.

-Use as short a phrase as possible.
+Keep it as short as possible.
 Screen readers will truncate long alt copy.

 Use your main keyword in the alt text.